People spend a lot of time on social media, with at least 20 minutes a day on Facebook alone, according to Business Insider.

 For those who like and follow your page, consider offering special privileges like giving away free or discounted products or services.
 If you own a restaurant, get people there by offering an incentive, such as a free dessert.
 You can give away money, a free Christmas dinner, really anything you can think of.
 The key is to make people want it by dressing it up in a pretty package.

 When you want to boost a post or create a Facebook ad, be sure to correctly target your ad so you get the biggest ROI that you can.
 Making sure your copy appeals to specific ages, genders, locations and interests should be a part of your ad campaign.
 There are also many free Facebook marketing tools to help you.
 For example, Likealyzer.com will analyze your Facebook page and offer recommendations.
 Canva.com offers stunning templates to create Facebook ads that will result in meaningful actions.
+Sites like InstantAdCopy.com are very useful if you are struggling with creating the ideal copy formula to get your Facebook posts and ads noticed.

 Out of sight is out of mind.
 To really utilize Facebook, you should be posting every day.
 It can help to have posts done a month in advance so you're not scrambling to think of something to write about.
 When you utilize a marketing firm to promote your business, they should be able to craft all of your social media messaging and post it on a regular basis.
 If you’re posting without the help of an agency, it’s important to know that best posting times vary according to your audience, geographical target, and other factors.
 However, the best times can be targeted at 12-1pm Saturday and Sunday; 3-4pm on Wednesday; and 1-4pm on Thursday and Friday.